 To configure Google shopping:

-- In the left panel click eCommerce, and then click Manage Store.
+- In the left panel click Sell Online, and then click Manage Store.

 - Click All Sales Channels, and then click Google Shopping.

 - Select where you want to sell your products, and click Continue to Categories.

 - Select a category which will be used for the products storage on the Google site.
 Click Continue.

 For example, if you sell different kinds of toys (games, puzzles, dolls, etc.) you'd better choose "Toys & Games" category as it suits for all items, but if you sell just "Flying helicopters", you'd better to choose more specific "Toys & Games > Toys > Flying toys" category

 - Set up required identifiers for your products (Brand, GTIN and/or MPN).In order to understand which exact products do you have in your store, Google requires setting up the specific identifiers.

 - There are three types of such identifiers:

 - Brand.The brand or manufacturer name of product